viasv39/Documentation/source/backend/README.md

 Then give it a minute for the server to come up, then navigate to: http://ip-address/app/install.php

 ### View It
-Use `docker ps` to find the ip address of the tams-web server.
+Use `docker ps` to find the ip address of the web server.
 Note that 0.0.0.0 and 127.0.0.1 is localhost.

 ## Rebuild With New Code